-Revocation:

-A type of sanction issued by a Certification Body by revoking a customer's current certificate (s).
+Revocation: A type of sanction issued by a Certification Body by revoking a customer's current certificate (s).
 This type of sanction should be issued based on the following circumstances or any other critical circumstance a Certification Body finds appropriate:

-- Evidence of fraud is found
+Evidence of fraud is found

-- A suspension-related issue is not adequately resolved
+A suspension-related issue is not adequately resolved

-- The organization declares bankruptcy
+The organization declares bankruptcy

-Risk:

-A function of the probability of an adverse health effect and the severity of that effect, consequential to a hazard(s) in food.
+Risk: A function of the probability of a hazard occurring, frequency and the severity of that hazard.